Fluffion/Fluffion/README.md

-- hi, I'm Fluffion, everything here is a heavy WIP so keep that in mind lol
+- hi, I'm Fluffion.
+I don't really know how to code, at all, so keep that in mind lol